 Oxycodone Vs. Heroin

 When it comes to Oxycodone and heroin, many people question which is one worse.
 The assumption is that heroin is worse.
-Oxycodone is prescribed by doctors and heroin is bought on the street.
+Doctors prescribe oxycodone, and heroin is bought on the street.
 However, are they really that different?

 When it comes to Oxycodone, heroin and other drugs, we know there is a stigma attached.
-Many believe that drug addiction is a choice not a brain disease.
+Many believe that drug addiction is a choice, not a brain disease.
 Some believe people addicted to drugs should go to prison and not receive substance abuse treatment at a drug and alcohol treatment center or detox facility.
-Families are blamed for the addiction, addicts are blamed for the addiction, every mistake made throughout addiction is judged as a poor choice and moral failing.
+Families are blamed for the addiction, and addicts are blamed for the addiction, every mistake made throughout addiction is judged as a poor choice and moral failing.
 Even when men and women enter recovery through a treatment plan, they are faced with labels: “once an addict, always an addict.”
-However, there is one stigma that we don’t talk about, and sometimes even ignore: the stigma between heroin addiction and Oxycodone addiction.
-What is it that makes addiction to prescription drugs, such as Oxycodone, more “acceptable” than addiction to heroin?
-Since the beginning of the opioid epidemic people have been more inclined to ask for help for Oxycodone withdrawal than heroin withdrawal.
+However, there is one stigma that we don’t talk about and sometimes even ignore the stigma between heroin addiction and Oxycodone addiction.
+What makes addiction to prescription drugs, such as Oxycodone, more “acceptable” than heroin addiction?
+Since the beginning of the opioid epidemic, people have been more inclined to ask for help for Oxycodone withdrawal than heroin withdrawal.
 However, the opioid pill epidemic has quickly turned into a heroin epidemic.
-So, we are left with the questions is heroin addiction considered worse than oxycodone addiction?
+So, is heroin addiction considered worse than oxycodone addiction?

 Heroin, Oxycodone and other prescription drugs are all highly addictive and dangerous.
 We can no longer compare one to the other as better or worse.
 They all can, and will, kill you.
 It is time for people to stop pinning Oxycodone vs. heroin and begin talking about these drugs as being equally addictive, dangerous, and deadly.
 This epidemic has already claimed hundreds of thousands of lives.
 We need to help people chose to enter treatment and live a life of recovery.
-If you or a loved one are ready to enter recovery, reach out to an Atlanta Detox Center admissions specialist today.
+If you or a loved one are ready to enter recovery, reach out to an Atlanta Detox Center admissions specialist today by calling 833.631.0534 or completing our online form.
 Don’t fool yourself into believing Oxycodone pills are safer than heroin.
 Get help now.
-ADC is a premier drug and alcohol detox in Georgia that also offers behavioral therapies from co-occurring mental health disorders.
+ADC is a premier drug and alcohol detox in Georgia that also offers behavioral therapies for co-occurring mental health disorders.